genomicsengland/vcf-dedup/README.md

 ### Script

 ```
-vcf_dedupper --input-vcf $INPUT_VCF --output-vcf $OUTPUT_VCF --variant-caller $(one of "strelka", "starling" or "duplication_finder")
+vcf_dedupper --input-vcf $INPUT_VCF --output-vcf $OUTPUT_VCF --variant-caller $(one of "strelka", "starling" or "duplication_finder") --selection-method $(one of "af", "quality", "arbitrary")
 ```

 The `duplication_finder` mode writes to the output only those variants that are duplicated without removing any duplicates.
 This mode is intended to facilitate the analysis of the root cause of duplications.

 The `equality-mode` may be changed to use a less restrictive definition of duplicates using only chromosome, position and reference.
 By default it uses chromosome, position, reference and alternate.

 The `sample-idx` indicates as a 0-based index for multisample VCFs the sample to which collision criteria will be applied.
+Beware that for Strelka VCFs the tumor sample is in the second sample (i.e.: index = 1), this might change.

 ### Python module